Kaiwen1122/Projects/README.md

 ## Project 4: Connection between Graph Neural Networks and ODEs (Machine learning on Graph, Group and Manifold at University of Chicago)

+The project explores the integration of Ordinary Differential Equations (ODEs) and Graph Neural Networks (GNNs) to enhance scientific computing.
+By applying ODEs to GNNs, the project leverages the interconnected nature of graph nodes for improved information propagation.
+Utilizing the Continuous Graph Neural Networks (CGNN) model, both with and without weights, the study evaluates performance on the Cora dataset, consisting of scientific publications and citation links.
+Results show consistent accuracy around 83% across different training epochs, indicating robust model performance without significant overfitting.
+The study recommends further comparative analysis with other GNN models, additional datasets for validation, and more in-depth hyperparameter optimization, while also considering the potential efficiency of using Partial Differential Equations (PDEs) in future work.

 ## Project 5: Kalman Filter and Ensemble Kalman Filter with Applications (Monte Carlo Simulation at University of Chicago)